gsandoval09/NoteTaker/README.md

 ## Getting Started
 Copy down the live link from github.
-Once you have, you can open up a terminal within VS Code and run a NPM install.
-Once the installation is complete, you can then type in node server.js which will generate a localhost link where you can follow and the link opens the notetakerapp in your local browser.
+Once you have, you can open up a terminal within VS Code and "cd" into homework folder.
+Once inside homework folder "cd" into "develop" folder.
+Once inside of "develop", you can then  run a NPM install command.
+Once the installation is complete, you can then type in "node server.js" which will generate a localhost link where you can follow and the link opens the notetakerapp in your local browser.
+If you go back to the terminal after deleting an item off your list, the terminal should respond back with a "recieved delete request" notifying the user your note has been successfully deleted.